 Who can be my advocate?

-There are lots of different kinds of advocate you could approach, depending on your situation and the kind of support you want.
+There are different kinds of advocate you could approach.
 For example:

 - Your friends, family, or carers can act as an advocate for you.

 See our page on types of advocacy for more details about who can be an advocate, and how different advocacy services work.

 Do I have a legal right to an advocate?

 In some circumstances you may be legally entitled to a professional advocate, such as:

 This is called statutory advocacy.
 See our page on statutory advocacy for more information on whether this applies to you, and how to access this kind of advocacy.